 After the re-run of the parliamentary election on 1 November 2015, it is certain that Turkey will again be ruled by the Justice and Development Party’s (AKP) one-party government.
 Based on this premise, Toni Alaranta's study provides a future-oriented analysis in the form of three scenarios: 1) an authoritarian Islamist state; 2) a consolidated liberal democracy; and 3) the dissolution of the Turkish state.

 FIIA Analysis 6

 The upsurge in Russia’s foreign political and military activity should be understood as a reaction to several internal and external setbacks that the Russian system has suffered in recent years.
 As a result, the Russian leadership has switched on a crisis mode that legitimises exceptional measures in both foreign and domestic policy.
 The latest FIIA Analysis has been co-authored by Veera Laine, Toivo Martikainen, Katri Pynnöniemi and Sinikukka Saari.

 Once a month

 Breakfast Briefings deal with topical EU affairs which have implications for Finns and Finland.
-These Finnish language seminars take place at the Annex Building of the Parliament.

 The Global Security research programme approaches global security challenges within the framework of broad security.
 The programme seeks to understand the global trajectories of security that have significance for the European and Finnish security environments.
 The issues approached include the prospects for global governance systems, changes in the major power structure, significant factors in functional and regional security and insecurity, the role of the transatlantic relationship in world politics, and the different dimensions of the European security policy.